Lobodzinski/Machine_Learning/README.md

 0.24751466 0.02702014 0.01261789
 ```

-According to the `errorest` the better prediction algorithm is the Forest Tree.
+According to the `errorest` the better prediction algorithm is the `Forest Tree`.

 #### 3. what you think the expected out of sample error is / Conclusions:
-Calculation of the confusion Matrix gives accuracy which points to the Random Forest prediction method as the best
+Calculation of the `confusion Matrix` gives accuracy which points to the `Random Forest` prediction method as the best
 choice for the above task.
-However, according to the function `errorest` (from `ipred` package), the best prediction method is the Bagging.
+However, according to the function `errorest`, the best prediction method is the `Bagging`.
 Using my knowledge I cannot distinguish which method is a proper one:
 the Random Forest or the Bagging.
 A more sophisticated check is necessary.
-So, I can only write, that the Tree prediction method shows the largest error and should not be used in this
+So, I can only write, that the `Tree` prediction method shows the largest error and should not be used in this
 kind of analysis.

 It is unclear to me how to use the testing data (from